alpyen/Overgrowth-Scripting-Helper/README.md

 ##### Helper Window
 - (later?)
 Save every step while live filtering for faster reconstruction
+- (later?)
+Nightmode for the treeview?
+  - Change the transparency of the treeview icons to the treeview's BackColor so it doesn't look glitched.
 - Maybe do not attach fulltext for searching and just the necessary keywords?

 ##### Settings